It has a total land area of 43,482 square miles (112,620 square kilometres) – roughly one eighth of the size of its neighbour, Nigeria.

 Want to call your friends in Benin?
 You’ll need to use the international dialling code: +229.

-Do you know any fun or interesting facts about Benin that you’d like to share?
+Do you know any fun or interesting facts about Benin that we’ve missed?
 Share them here in the comments section below!